 The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

-15 September 2017
+15 September 2017 (updated January 2018)

-In the mystery novel 容疑者Xの献身 yōgisha X no kenshin ('The Devotion of Suspect X') by Japanese author Higashino Keigo (東野圭吾), the protagonist, Ishigami Tetsuya (石神哲哉), sends two threatening letters to his neighbour Hanaoka Yasuko (花岡靖子) in which he deliberately adopts the persona of an obsessive stalker.
+In 容疑者Xの献身 yōgisha ekkusu no kenshin ('The Devotion of Suspect X') by Higashino Keigo (東野圭吾), the protagonist, Ishigami Tetsuya (石神哲哉), sends threatening letters to his neighbour Hanaoka Yasuko (花岡靖子) in which he deliberately adopts the persona of an obsessive stalker.

-From the first letter:
+The first letter:

-In the second letter Ishigami writes:
+In the fourth letter (on his computer) Ishigami writes:

 Watashi wa anata ni meijiru kenri ga aru.
 Sokkoku, kono dansei to wakare-nasai.